 To whitelist specific IP addresses, uncomment the ignoreip line and add the desired IP addresses, separated by spaces or commas.
 IP ranges can also be whitelisted.

 By default, Fail2Ban bans an attacker for 10 minutes after five failed attempts within a 10-minute window.
-You can adjust these default settings, but it’s recommended to set custom ban times and retry limits for different jails.
+These conservative defaults balance security with usability, preventing accidental lockouts while blocking automated attacks.
+You can adjust these default settings, but it is recommended to set custom ban times and retry limits for different jails based on service sensitivity:

 [DEFAULT] # "bantime" is the number of seconds that a host is banned. bantime = 10m # A host is banned if it has generated "maxretry" during the last "findtime" seconds. findtime = 10m # "maxretry" is the number of failures before a host get banned. maxretry = 5

 In this example, the default settings ban an attacker for 10 minutes after five failed attempts in a 10-minute window.
-You may want to modify these settings to suit your server’s security requirements better.
+Adjust bantime, findtime, and maxretry to match your security posture.
+Consider increasing ban times for SSH (1-24 hours) while keeping shorter bans for web services where false positives are more likely.

 [DEFAULT] banaction = ufw

-Configure Fail2Ban to send e-mail notifications with whois reports to a specified e-mail address.
-You can also set up different reporting options, such as sending e-mails to blacklist providers or the attacker’s ISP.
+Configure Fail2Ban to send email notifications with whois reports to a specified email address.
+Email alerts notify you immediately when attacks occur, helping you identify patterns and respond to security incidents.
+You can also set up different reporting options, such as sending emails to blacklist providers or the attacker’s ISP.
+Ensure an outbound mail service (Postfix, Exim, or an SMTP relay) is configured so alerts can leave the server.

 destemail = root@yourdomain.com sender = fail2ban@yourdomain.com